d12frosted/elpa-mirror/nongnu/subed-readme.txt

   subed is an Emacs major mode for editing subtitles while playing the corresponding video with [mpv].
-At the moment, the only supported formats are SubRip ( `.srt'), WebVTT ( `.vtt' ), and Advanced SubStation Alpha ( `.ass', experimental ).
+At the moment, the only supported formats are:
+  • SubRip ( `.srt')
+  • WebVTT ( `.vtt' )
+  • Advanced SubStation Alpha ( `.ass', experimental )
+  • Tab-separated values ( `.tsv', experimental ) - as exported by
+    Audacity for labels.
+TSVs are not recognized automatically because it's a common data format, but you can use `subed-tsv-mode' to turn it on in a buffer.

   <file:https://raw.githubusercontent.com/rndusr/subed/master/screenshot.jpg>

 [mpv] <https://mpv.io/>

-Important change in v1.0.0
-──────────────────────────

-  `subed' now uses `subed-srt-mode', `subed-vtt-mode', and `subed-ass-mode' instead of directly using `subed-mode'.
-These modes should be automatically associated with the `.vtt', `.srt', and `.ass' extensions.
-If the generic `subed-mode' is loaded instead of the format-specific mode, you may get an error such as:

-  ┌────
-  │ Error in post-command-hook (subed--post-command-handler): (cl-no-applicable-method subed--subtitle-id)
-  └────

-  If you set `auto-mode-alist' manually in your config, please make sure you associate extensions the appropriate format-specific mode instead of `subed-mode'.
-The specific backend functions (ex:
-  `subed-srt--jump-to-subtitle-id') are also deprecated in favor of using generic functions such as `subed-jump-to-subtitle-id'.

 Features
 ────────